North Carolina is only one of a

 and the associate justices' hung in the hallways leading to the courtroom.

-The NC Supreme Court Historical Society is working to obtain four additional portraits
+The N.C.
+Supreme Court Historical Society is working to obtain four additional portraits

 to complete the collection.